Skip to main content

 ~they win:Enterprise financial consolidation across multiple business units

-rn wins:Mid-market brand needing apparel planning without 18-month implementation
+rn wins:Mid-market brand needing apparel planning without an enterprise model build

-Best for: Large enterprise with dedicated BI team
+Best for: Large enterprise consolidating BI and planning on one engine

 Full comparison: Board vs RetailNorthstar →